 Tenant sizes.
-Due to equipment constraints, we perform scaled-down experiments as in prior studies [11, 27].
+Due to equipment constraints, we perform scaleddown experiments as in prior studies [11, 26].
 Our own server rack (i.e., the first tenant in our experiment) consists of 20 servers and has a maximum total power of 4.4 kW.
 We amplify the server noise played in the speakers to have a noise level comparable to an actual rack.
 With a maximum amplification of the speakers' volume, we get roughly five times the noise energy of the original recording inside our office space.
 With this scaling factor of five, tenants #2 and #3 each have an equivalent size of 4.5 kW (similar as our server rack or tenant #1), while the attacker's size is 2.2 kW.
 The total capacity of the power infrastructure with the three benign tenants and one attacker is 13kW, while the total subscribed capacity is 15.6kW due to 120% oversubscription.
 Thus, the three benign tenants under consideration and the attacker occupy about 86% and 14% of total subscribed capacities, respectively.

 Power trace.
 We use four different power traces for the three benign tenants and the attacker.
-Two of the benign tenants' traces are taken from Facebook and Baidu production clusters [10, 26].
-For the other two traces, we use the request-level logs of two batch workloads (SHARCNET and RICC logs) from [47, 48] and convert them into power consumption traces using real power models [49].
+Two of the benign tenants' traces are taken from Facebook and Baidu production clusters [10, 25].
+For the other two traces, we use the request-level logs of two batch workloads (SHARCNET and RICC logs) from [46, 47] and convert them into power consumption traces using real power models [48].
 All the benign tenants' and the attacker's power traces are scaled to have 75% and 65% average power capacity utilization, respectively.
 Fig. 11 shows the aggregate power trace of all four tenants.
-Instead of considering that the attacker only consumes power during attacks, we use a real-world power trace for the attacker since an actual attacker would like to have a power consumption pattern similar to the benign tenants in order to stay stealthy.